AnoAn/talishar-data-downloader/README.md

 ## 📄 License

 This project is for educational and research purposes.
 Please respect data usage terms and privacy considerations.
-This API is in no way affiliated with Legend Story Studios®.
-Flesh and Blood™ is a registered trademark of Legend Story Studios.
+This API is in no way affiliated with Legend Story Studios.
+Legend Story Studios®, Flesh and Blood™, and set names are trademarks of Legend Story Studios.
+Flesh and Blood characters, cards, logos, and art are property of Legend Story Studios.

 ---

-**Ready to download Flesh and Blood data?** Start with `examples/simple_download.py`! 🎉
+**Ready to download data?** Start with `examples/simple_download.py`! 🎉